varunmanju/streamlit-sentiment/README.md

 3> Once this is done then make sure you set the connection parameters in the connection variable in the sentiment.py file.

+4> In populate_test_data.ipynb file make sure that you set the connection variable to the required parameters that your Database needs.

-4> Run the populate_test.ipynb file to populate the database.This is the test data which contains the model's prediction and actual label of the sentiment
+5> Run the populate_test_data.ipynb file to populate the database.
+This is the test data which contains the model's prediction and actual label of the sentiment.

 # Project Description: